ossf/scorecard/docs/checks.md

 ## Binary-Artifacts

-This check tries to determine if a project has binary artifacts in the source repository.
+This check tries to determine if the project has binary artifacts in the source repository.
 Binaries are a threat to auditability and vulnerability management.
 In addition, a binary could be compromised or malicious.
 A low score is therefore considered `High` risk.

 **Remediation steps**